neo-jayfeather/OrcaSlicer/doc/Chamber-Temperature.md

 ![image](./images/activate_chamber_heater.jpg)

 > [!NOTE]
-> If the machine is equipped with an auxiliary fan, OrcaSlicer will automatically activate the fan during the heating period to help circulate air in the chamber.
+> If the machine is equipped with an [auxiliary fan](./Auxiliary-Fan), OrcaSlicer will automatically activate the fan (`M106 P2`) during the heating period to help circulate air in the chamber.

 There are two chamber temperature variables available that we can use in `Machine G-code` to control the chamber temperature, if you prefer:
 To access the chamber temperature set in the first filament, use: